Jasper’s North Boundary Trail

 A Legendary Route Across The Most Remote Reaches of Jasper

-11 Day Guided Backpacking Adventure, $3500.00 Per Person (Includes Group Gear, Guiding, Food, Permits, Helicopter Fees, and Transportation To/From the Trailheads.
-See Below For Details, note the Summer 2024 Itinerary Differs Slightly From What is Described Below.
-If you are interested in this adventure contact us for more details.
+11 Day Guided Backpacking Adventure, $3400.00 Per Person (Includes Group Gear, Guiding, Food, Permits, and Transportation To/From the Trailheads.
+See Below For Details.

 Basemap obtained from NRCAN NTS Series.
 Copyright: His Majesty the King in Right of Canada.